CodersCampus/supportDocs/docs/item/WHAT_IT_MEANS_FOR_STUDENTS.md

 ## **What’s Next?**

+- Exchange contact details with everyone
+- Slack will still be available
 - Keep coding, keep learning, and keep pushing toward your goals!
 - If you have any questions or need further clarification, drop them in the chat or reach out directly.
 - We're excited to continue supporting you and **helping you land that dream job!**